eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 -->

-### Union types
+### Union and intersection types

-TODO finish this!
+> Why are union types so important in Ceylon?

 The use of union types actually nicely resolves some of the problems with Haskell/ML/Scala `Option`/`Maybe` types.
 The union types are much more transparent, since you never need to instantiate an `Option`.

 They also work nicely for type (arg) inference.
 One of the problems in Java generics is that the compiler often infers types that are "non-denotable", i.e. not representable within the Java language.
 This results in *really* confusing error messages.
 That never happens in Ceylon, since union and intersection types are denotable and there are no wildcard types.

 Union types also help make overloading unnecessary.

+### Checked exceptions

+> Why doesn't Ceylon have checked exceptions?

+Most people agree that checked exceptions were a mistake in Java, and new frameworks and libraries almost never use them.
+We're in agreement with the designers of other later languages such as C#, which chose not to have checked exceptions.

+And if you think about it carefully, the main reason for having exceptions in the first place is to work around the declared static types of our functions.

+If we wanted to declare the exception as part of the signature of a function, we could just declare it in the return type like
+this:

+    Integer|NegativeException fib(Integer n) { ... }

+The reason for using an exception is that we _don't_ want to force the direct caller of `fib()` to account for the exceptional case.
+Rather, the exception is a way to have the function not fulfill its promise to return an `Integer`, without breaking the soundess of the type system.

+(OK, sure, Java doesn't have union types, so you can't write the above in Java, which I suppose provides a partial motivation for having checked exceptions in _Java_.
+But we're talking about Ceylon here.)